 - 1. Potential for significant advances in scientific or technical understanding of the problem. - 2.
 Potential for significant advances in the field. - 3.
-Relevance for improving the policy and practice of criminal justice and related agencies in the United States and improving public safety, security, and quality of life. - 4.
-Affordability and cost-effectiveness of proposed products, when applicable (e.g., purchase price and maintenance costs for a new technology or cost of training to use the technology).
+Relevance for improving the policy and practice of criminal justice and related agencies in the United States and improving public safety, security, and quality of life.

-1 Generally speaking, a reasonable cost is a cost that, in its nature or amount, does not exceed that which would be incurred by a prudent person under the circumstances prevailing at the time the decision was made to incur the costs.
+2 Generally speaking, a reasonable cost is a cost that, in its nature or amount, does not exceed that which would be incurred by a prudent person under the circumstances prevailing at the time the decision was made to incur the costs.